dankirkham/xkcd-skein-fpga/docs/ram_test.md

 # RAM Tester
 This module is used to test RAM on real FPGA hardware.
 It can test both the Xilinx Spartan 6 Block RAM IP core and the `block_ram.v` that I've implemented.
 Verification of both these RAMs is important because, to my knowledge, the Xilinx IP cannot be used with Verilator.
 If both modules are functionally identical, `block_ram.v` can be used for Verilator simulation.

+**TODO:** How can the RAM Tester module send the header byte back to the host?
+A "Transmitter Demux" may need to be added that can select between the Data Register Demux output and the header byte.

+**TODO:** A header constant combinational logic circuit should be added that sets the header constant used by the state machine and the transmitter demux.

 ![RAM Tester](../gfx/ram_tester.png)

 ## Components